Angela Kim Harkins

-Angela Kim Harkins is an Associate Professor of New Testament at Boston College School of Theology and Ministry.
-Personal Website.
+Angela Kim Harkins is a Professor of New Testament and Professor Ordinaria at Boston College School of Theology and Ministry.

 Early life and education

 Harkins was born in Seoul, South Korea and grew up in the northwest side of Chicago, Illinois.
 She completed her undergraduate (B.A.
 Hons., 1994, Theology major and Philosophy minor) at Loyola University, Chicago and went on to complete a M.A. degree in the Department of Theology at the University of Notre Dame, concentrating on biblical languages.
 She studied at Hebrew University in Jerusalem, Israel, 1997-98, with funding from a Fulbright fellowship, a year that coincided with the fiftieth anniversary of the discovery of the Dead Sea Scrolls.
 She returned to Notre Dame to begin her PhD studies in Christianity and Judaism, where she also minored in Syriac exegesis and liturgical theology.
 Her dissertation on the Qumran Hodayot, Signs of editorial shaping of the Hodayot collection: a redactional analysis of 1QHa-b and 4QHa-f (2003) was later published as a series of articles.